baldengineer/Open-Vapors/code/README.md

 Main code is in "open-vapors"

 The rest are other bits I wrote in support of the main code base.
-Not sure what is still useful yet.